sunnywalker/jQuery.FilterTable/README.md

 Other than jQuery, the plugin will take advantage of Brian Grinstead's [bindWithDelay](https://github.com/bgrins/bindWithDelay) if it is available.

 ## Change Log

+### 1.5.1

+- Added an `autofocus` option, thanks to [Robert McLeod](https://github.com/penguinpowernz), which is disabled by default.
+Note that autofocus is generally a bad idea for accessibility reasons, but if you do not need to be compliant or don't need/want to support accessibility users, it's a nice user experience option.

 ### 1.5